ualberta-mueller-group/MCGS/README.md

 An abstract game type derived from `game`, for games played on a "line" (1 dimensional board), consisting of black stones, white stones, and empty tiles.
 The games `clobber_1xn`, `nogo_1xn`, and `elephants` extend `strip` and can be used as examples for new implementations.

 #### move (cgt_move.h)
 Represents a move that can be played within a `game`.
 In this version, `move` is an integer with at least 32 bits.
 Each game defines the encoding of legal moves into `move`.
 The highest order bit is always used to encode the color of the player making the move, leaving 31 bits for the move itself.
 File `cgt_move.h` defines utility functions for packing and unpacking `move`s, to deal with the color bit and the "rest" of each `move`.
-This includies functions to encode and decode a `move` consisting of two smaller integers, for example to store a "from" and a "to" coordinate, or to encode a fraction.
+This includes functions to encode and decode a `move` consisting of two smaller integers, for example to store a "from" and a "to" coordinate, or to encode a fraction.

 #### move_generator (game.h)
 This abstract type defines the interface for an iterator over all legal moves in a position derived from `game`, for a given player.

 #### split_result (game.h)
 Typedef of `std::optional<std::vector<game*>>`.
 The (possibly absent) result of splitting a `game` into subgames whose sum equals the `game` being split.
 During search, `game`s are split and replaced by their subgames.
 When `has_value()` is true and the vector is empty, the `game` being split is equal to 0.
 When `has_value()` is false, the vector is absent, and the split has no effect.